JamFactoryApp/jamfactory-backend/docs/documentation.md

 }
 ```

-#### 3. Search for an Item on Spotify
+#### 3. Search for an item on Spotify

 ***Description***

-Get Spotify Catalog information about playlists and tracks that match a keyword string.
-Requires the current user to be joined a JamSession.
+Get Spotify catalog information about playlists and tracks that match a keyword string.
+Requires the current user to have joined the JamSession.

 ***Endpoint:***